American League 8, National League 6

 Inherited runners-scored_Jimenez 1-0, Hand 1-0.
 HBP_Morton (Suarez).
 WP_Morton.

-Umpires_Home, Ted Barrett first, Jim Reynolds; Second, Alfonso Marquez; Third, Andy Fletcher; LF, Mike Muchlinski; RF, Corey Blaser
+Umpires_Home, Ted Barrett; First, Jim Reynolds; Second, Alfonso Marquez; Third, Andy Fletcher; Right, Cory Blaser; Left, Mike Muchlinski.